 On-Campus Education Program: Education4Life

-The children and young adults of Wilmer Hall participate in tutoring sessions on school day afternoons under the supervision of our Education Coordinator, Eugene McCall.
+The children and young adults of Wilmer Hall and the larger community participate in tutoring sessions on school day afternoons under the supervision of our Education Coordinator, Eugene McCall.
 The goal is for each student to reach their full academic potential.

 We have established close relationships with the administrators and faculty of the schools our children attend.
 This allows us to monitor their individual progress as well as develop specific tutoring plans for each student.